akashb95/singularity/README.md

     cd /path/to/project/lighting && python3 settings.py
     ```

   Generated files will be located in the `lighting` directory.
+In each of these files, fix the import paths to explicitly specify where to import them from:
+  e.g. `import location_pb2 as location__pb2` &rarr; `from lighting import location_pb2 as location__pb2`.

 ### Running Lighting server
 * Run `lighting/server/server.py`.